Playlist Tips & F.A.Q's

 If you have ever been to a wedding and thought "what are they playing this for, they've ruined it", which is what people usually say to us (not always quite so politely), I can guarantee this was the cause, sometimes if we are not playing a request there's a good reason for it.

-We do therefore ask brides to come directly to us for requests, we will always be happy to play them for you however unique they may be, it could be something that brings back memories of the hen night or a past holiday etc... and it usually goes down very well, but we don't want someone else to clear your dance floor by being a bit selfish.
+We do therefore ask brides and grooms to come directly to us for requests, we will always be happy to play them for you however unique they may be, it could be something that brings back memories of the hen night or a past holiday etc... and it usually goes down very well, but we don't want someone else to clear your dance floor by being a bit selfish.

 So brides beware, and help us avoid the "Request Bomb" !!